kritonios01/intelliQ/README.md

 	$ npm install express mariadb multer https
 	```
 4. Open [config.js](api-backend/config.js) and configure the application.
-	- For HTTPS an SSL certificate is required.
+	- In order to use the HTTPS server, an SSL certificate is required.
 You may find instructions on how to create one yourself [below](#creating-a-self-signed-ssl-certificate).
 5. Start as a daemon:
 	```shell
 	$ pm2 start app.js --name intelliQ-API